wealthica/wealthica-cryptos-addon/README.md

 ## Build directory hierarchy

-An addon can contain more than 1 widget.
+An add-on can contain more than 1 widget.
 Each widget needs to be placed under `dist/widgets/WIDGET_ID`.

 ### Example build hierarchy